History of the House / 1930 to 1945 - Sir John Lumsden

 Sadly, on the 3rd September 1944 Sir John passed away.
 His funeral was attended by over a thousand people.

-His wife Lady Caroline Frances Lumsden eventually moved to a house near Sutton Dart Station, selling Earlscliffe to William Martin Murphy and his wife Norah on the 25th September 1945.
+His wife, Lady Caroline Frances Lumsden, eventually moved to a house near Sutton Train Station, selling Earlscliffe to William Martin Murphy and his wife Norah on the 25th September 1945.

-This page was last updated on 06-Dec-2020 .
+This page was last updated on 28-Jul-2023 .